Oatcake: Plain Web Typography

 if you want to prevent line breaks from being inserted in-between the

-Wrapping the whole sequence of <kbd>
+Wrapping the whole sequence of <kbd>'s in a

-<span style="white-space: nowrap;">
+<span style="white-space: nowrap;"> should also

-work and Oatcake provides a nowrap
+work and Oatcake provides a nowrap utility class for this

-so you can just do <span class="nowrap">
+so you can just do <span class="nowrap">.

 You can also use either technique if you don't want a

-, etc to be wrapped, for example:
+<mark>, etc to be wrapped, for example:

 <code class="nowrap">